Biden brushes off chaotic Kabul airport scenes as ‘five days ago’ in curt interview

 Biden brushes off chaotic Kabul airport scenes as ‘five days ago’ in defensive ABC interview

-‘That was four days ago, five days ago!’
-Joe Biden says of harrowing images from Kabul airport
+‘That was four days ago, five days ago!’ president says of harrowing images from Kabul airport

-President Joe Biden bristled when pressed by ABC News on the chaotic and shocking scenes from Kabul airport earlier this week, when desperate Afghans clung to the side of a US military plane as it attempted to lift off.
+Joe Biden bristled when pressed by ABC News on the chaotic scenes from Kabul airport earlier this week when desperate Afghans clung to the side of a US military plane as it taxied towards the runway.

 “We’ve all seen the pictures.
 We’ve seen those hundreds of people packed in a C-17.
-We’ve seen Afghans falling –” ABC’s George Stephanopoulos said before Mr Biden cut in.
+We’ve seen Afghans falling,” ABC’s George Stephanopoulos said before Mr Biden cut in.

-“That was four days ago, five days ago!” the president said, though it was more recent than that.

-The president was asked what he had thought when he saw the chaotic scenes, which only happened on Monday.
+“That was four days ago, five days ago!” the president said.
+Mr Biden was asked what he had thought when he saw the chaotic scenes, which took place on Monday.

 “What I thought was, we have to gain control of this.
 We have to move this more quickly.
 We have to move in a way in which we can take control of that airport.
 And we did,” Mr Biden said.

-He then told Stephanopoulos that he did not think the US withdrawal could have been handled any better.
+He then told Mr Stephanopoulos, a former White House advisor during the Clinton era, that he did not think the US withdrawal could have been handled any better.

-He was then asked if the chaos “had been priced in” and after first saying “yes”, changed his mind.
+He was then asked if the chaos “had been priced in” and after first saying “yes”, he changed his mind.

 “Now exactly what happened, I’ve not priced in,” he said.

-“But I knew that they’re going to have an enormous -- Look, one of the things we didn’t know is what the Taliban would do in terms of trying to keep people from getting out.
+“But I knew that they’re going to have an enormous ... look, one of the things we didn’t know is what the Taliban would do in terms of trying to keep people from getting out.

 “What they would do.
 What are they doing now?
-They’re cooperating, letting American citizens get out, American personnel get out, embassies get out, et cetera, but they’re having -- we’re having some more difficulty having those who helped us when we were in there.”
+They’re cooperating, letting American citizens get out, American personnel get out, embassies get out, etcetera, but they’re having – we’re having some more difficulty helping those who helped us when we were in there.”

 US officials said that on Tuesday they had evacuated 3,200 people from Afghanistan, including all Embassy staff, apart from a group left working from Kabul’s international airport.

-The US saysit hopes to be able to evacuate around 9,000 people a day moving forward.
+The US says it hopes to be able to evacuate around 9,000 people a day moving forward.

-Mr Biden was then asked if the chaos earlier in the week had been a result of a “failure of intelligence, planning, execution or judgment.”
+Mr Biden was then asked if the chaos earlier in the week had been a result of a “failure of intelligence, planning, execution or judgement”.

 “Look, it was a simple choice, George,” replied Mr Biden.

-“When you had the government of Afghanistan, the leader of that government, get in a plane and taking off and going to another country; when you saw the significant collapse of the Afghan troops we had trained, up to 300,000 of them, just leaving their equipment and taking off -- that was, you know, I’m not, that’s what happened.
+“When you had the government of Afghanistan, the leader of that government, get in a plane and taking off and going to another country, when you saw the significant collapse of the Afghan troops we had trained, up to 300,000 of them, just leaving their equipment and taking off, that was, you know ... that’s what happened.

 “That’s simply what happened.
 And so the question was, in the beginning, the threshold question was, do we commit to leave within the timeframe we set, do we extend it to 1 September, or do we put significantly more troops in?”